JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 ## Calculator methodology

-School district reps usually think they need to correctly guess the future Total AV for their district's tax area for each of the future years of their tax measures.
-Their assumption is incorrect and misleads voters/taxpayers.
+School district reps often think and say they need to correctly guess the future Total AV for their district's tax area for each of the future years of their tax measures.
+Their assumption is incorrect and ends up misleading voters/taxpayers.
-And district reps' incorrect logic usually leads to underestimating the true costs of their measures to taxpayers.
+And district reps' incorrect logic also usually leads to underestimating the true costs of their measures to taxpayers.

-For these property tax impact estimate calculators, the author uses a Proportional Obligation Factor (POF) method.
+In contrast, for the property tax impact estimate calculators on this website, the author uses a Proportional Obligation Factor (POF) method.

 Using the 2023 Total District Assessed Value (AV), the POF of the example property was calculated: